The senior-studio alternative to Toptal

 The accountability of an agency, the speed of AI, the quality of senior engineers

 You don't have to choose between cheap-and-risky and slow-and-expensive.
-We pair modern AI tooling with senior engineering review and real project management - so you get marketplace-grade speed with studio-grade accountability, at a fixed scope you agree to up front.
+We pair modern AI tooling with senior engineering review and real project management - so you get talent network-grade speed with studio-grade accountability, at a fixed scope you agree to up front.

-What a managed studio gives you that a marketplace can't
+What a managed studio gives you that a talent network can't

 Senior engineers, not a lottery

 Every engagement is led by senior engineers.
-You don't gamble on whoever's available in a marketplace - you get a team accountable for the result.
+You don't gamble on whoever's available in a talent network - you get a team accountable for the result.

 AI-accelerated, human-reviewed